usds/html-prototype/README.md

 - `input_classes="class1 class2"`: Adds class names to the input.
 Can use one or multiple.
 - `prepopulate="session_storage_id"`: Pre-populates the form field with data from any `sessionStorage` key, which would usually be the `id` of another field.
 - `tel_keyboard="true"`: Only accepts "true".
 Uses big numeric telephone keyboard on mobile devices.
+- `disabled="true"`: Only accepts true.
+Disables a field.
+Use mainly when include is inside a followup.

 ### Textarea